 Configuration¶

-Learn how to configure your FastAPI Boilerplate application for different environments and use cases.
-Everything is configured through environment variables and Python settings classes.
+Learn how to configure your FastAPI Boilerplate application for different environments.
+Configuration is driven by environment variables and validated by Python settings classes.

 What You'll Learn¶